 How Your Body Handles Toxins

 A stomach cleanse occurs naturally in the body.
 Your gut is resilient and has the self-sustaining ability to produce enzymes that break down the toxins.
-Much of that bad stuff is then shuttled to the kidney, liver, or colon where the organ handles the elimination process.
+Much of that bad stuff is then shuttled to the kidney, liver or colon, where the organ then handles the elimination process.

-- Lungs – this is the body’s air purifier and filters out harmful air particulates and vapors.
-The organ has hair-like filaments called cilia that catches pollutants (much like the hair in your nostrils).
+- Lungs: This is the body’s air purifier and filters out harmful air particulates and vapors.
+Your lungs have hair-like filaments called cilia that catches pollutants (much like the hair in your nostrils).

 Why You Need a Stomach Cleanse